mahmoudimus/ac/docs/public/guides/getting-started.md

 ## <a name="runjira"></a>Start JIRA OnDemand using the Atlassian SDK

-You've created the essential components of a Connect add-on: You have an `atlassian-connect.json` descriptor file to communicate what your add-on does to JIRA, and a web application (`helloworld.html`) running on a local server.
-Now, you need to start up JIRA to install your add-on.
+You've created the essential components of a Connect add-on: an `atlassian-connect.json` descriptor file to communicate what your add-on does to JIRA, and a web application (`helloworld.html`) running on a local server.
+Now, you need to start JIRA to install your add-on.

 You'll start JIRA in OnDemand mode.
 Connect is only present in OnDemand (cloud instances) of Atlassian products, and not yet included with downloaded or locally-hosted instances.
 For this reason, certain components like the Connect framework itself, are included in startup commands.
 Without these components Connect add-ons aren't installable.